 Everything you always wanted to know about impact...

 I have always loved the book How to get published in the best management journals for its "behind the scenes" look at the academic publishing process.
-Hence I was delighted when Mike Wright asked me to write an chapter on research impact for its 2nd edition.
+Hence I was delighted when Mike Wright - who very sadly has passed away since - asked me to write a chapter on research impact for its 2nd edition.

 Academics and universities worldwide have increasingly been subjected to monitoring and evaluation of research outputs.
 Research impact has become a buzzword and the use of metrics for research evaluation has become an integral part of the academic landscape.
 The adverse impact of this “audit culture” is well documented.
 A reversal of this trend, however, is unlikely; it is therefore important for academics to be aware of these debates.
 This chapter therefore provides a brief introduction into research impact, based on my academic research in the area, 12.5 years of user support for Publish or Perish - a free software program for citation analysis - and my presentations and blogposts on the topic.